 (vii) as part of a limited data set as provided by law; or

 (viii) that occurred prior to April 14, 2003.

 To request an accounting of disclosures of your health information, you must submit your request in writing to the Practice’s Privacy Officer.
 Your request must state a specific time period for the accounting (e.g., the past three months).
 The first accounting you request within a twelve (12) month period will be free.
 For additional accountings, we may charge your for the costs of providing the list.
 We will notify you of the costs involved, and your may choose to withdraw or modify your request at that time before any costs are incurred.

 - Please keep in mind that communications via email over the internet are not secure.
 Although it is unlikely, there is a possibility that information you include in an email can be intercepted and read by other parties besides the person to whom it is addressed.

 - Please do not include personal identifying information such as your birth date, or personal medical information in any emails you send to us.
 No one can diagnose your condition from email or other written communications, and communication via our website cannot replace the relationship you have with a physician or another healthcare practitioner.

 If you believe that your privacy rights have been violated, you should immediately contact the Practice’s Privacy Officer.
 We will not take action against you for filing a complaint.
 Also, as per Section 230 of the Public Health Law you may visit the Office of Professional Medical Conduct’s website at https://www.health.ny.gov/professionals/doctors/conduct/ for information about your rights and how to file a professional misconduct complaint.

-If you have any questions or would like further information about this notice, please contact the Practice’s Privacy Officer.
+If you have any questions or would like further information about this notice, please email the Practice Privacy Officer at Privacy@ocoanet.com.